 A report summarising the findings of the bird monitoring surveys will be submitted to the Planning Authority, where required, within three months of each monitoring year.
-The report will be submitted by no later than the 31st of March.
 This will provide details of the various methods employed, the results of field surveys (vantage point watches, corpse searches, distribution and abundance surveys), potential effects/impacts on birds and any recommendations that may inform additional mitigation measures during the operational phase of the wind farm project.